Bulky and Green Waste Clean-up - Bookings Required

 - tree stumps or thick branches (>250mm diameter)

-- items exceeding 1.8 metres or items heavier that can be safely lift by 2 people
+- items exceeding 1.8 metres or items heavier than can be safely lifted by 2 people

 - collections larger than 3 cubic metres